Smashwords and Draft2Digital or Amazon KDP Select?

 Many retailers that offer ebooks in epub format don’t use DRM, so it is less restrictive.

 The good news is that you are not locked into your choice.
-You can use KDP Select for a short time and then exit later.
+You can use KDP Select for ninety days and then exit at the end of the period.

 Let’s look at the pros and cons of your publishing platform choices.